Blood Center Services

 Type and Screen

-Type and Screen only is appropriate for all patients who are unlikely (<25% chance) to actually need a transfusion, but may need blood to be available promptly if a need arises.
+Type and Screen is ordered for all patients who need a transfusion.
 A blood type (ABO and Rh) and antibody screen will be performed.
-The antibody screen detects the presence of clinically significant red blood cell alloantibodies in the recipient's plasma.
-The sample is stored in the blood bank and is valid for crossmatching three days after collection. (e.g., the date the sample is drawn + three days.
-A sample collected on Monday is good until midnight on Thursday.)
-If a Type and Screen has been ordered, and blood is subsequently needed, it may be requested by calling the Blood Bank (356-2561) and/or sending a Blood Center Request (Form A-1a).
+The antibody screen detects the presence of clinically significant Red Blood Cell alloantibodies in the recipient's plasma.
+Significant delays in identifying compatible RBCs are possible when the antibody screen is positive.
+The sample is stored in the Blood Bank and is valid until midnight the third day after collection. (e.g., a sample collected on Friday at 6 a.m. is good until midnight on Monday.)

 Crossmatch

-If the patient's current and previous antibody screens are negative, an electronic crossmatch is performed to detect ABO incompatibility only.
-When the health care provider is ready to transfuse, a call should be made to the Blood Bank.
-The electronic crossmatch is then performed and the Red Blood Cell unit is available within 10 minutes..
-When a patient has a clinically significant antibody, an antiglobulin crossmatch is performed and the donor’s cells are tested for the corresponding antigen.
+When a patient has a clinically significant antibody, history of a clinically significant antibody or a current clinically insignificant antibody, an antiglobulin crossmatch is performed and the donor’s cells are tested for the corresponding antigen if possible.
 This takes 45 minutes or greater.
 Crossmatched units of blood are held for a given patient until the sample has expired (three days after the day of collection).
+In emergency situations, antigens negative units may be provided if available.

 HOLD GUIDELINES FOR PRETRANSFUSION COMPATIBILITY TESTING